Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Results

 To test for gender differences in comfort with seven common online behaviours (listed in Methods), we created a binary outcome for comfort with each behaviour, with `Somewhat' and `Extremely' as 1, Comfortable, and `Not at all' and `Not very' as 0, Not comfortable.

 Just 23\% of women are comfortable expressing political opinions online compared to almost 40\% of men, 50\% of women are comfortable expressing other opinions online compared to 64\% of men, 22\% of women are comfortable challenging content they disagree with online compared to 40\% of men, and 7.5\% of women are comfortable sharing personal information online compared to 11\% of men.
-These results mean that women are 51\% less comfortable than men expressing political opinions online, 44\% less comfortable than men expressing other opinions online, and 57\% less comfortable than men challenging content they disagree with online (all ps$<$.001).
+Logistic regressions showed women are 51\% less comfortable than men expressing political opinions online, 44\% less comfortable than men expressing other opinions online, and 57\% less comfortable than men challenging content they disagree with online (all ps$<$.001).
 Women are also 34\% less comfortable sharing personal information online (p=.008).
-There were no gender differences in comfort levels for sharing photos of self (23\% of women and men are comfortable), of friends and family (19\% of women and 18\% of men are comfortable), and of activities (32\% of women and 33\% of men are comfortable) (all ps$>$.05).
-Figure \ref{fig:comfort_level} shows self-reported comfort with the seven online behaviours.
+There were no gender differences in comfort levels for sharing photos of self, of friends and family, and of activities (all ps$>$.05).
+Figure \ref{fig:comfort_level} shows self-reported comfort levels with the seven online behaviours.